Cirkit Designer Logo

 2 GND Ground connection.

-4 RESET Resets the timer.
-Active low.
+4 RESET Resets the timer when pulled low.

 Usage Instructions